ignacy/ignacy.github.com/_posts/2013-06-26-simple-rules-for-writing-good-code.markdown

-I don't want to focus on any of the methodologies in this post - what I want to do instead is to highlight the fact that although most of the rules that have been accepted in recent years are correct and lead to better code, ther are not ment to be followed in every situation.
+I don't want to focus on any of the methodologies in this post - what I want to do instead is to highlight the fact that although most of the rules that have been accepted in recent years are correct and lead to better code, they are not meant to be followed in every situation.
 In fact I'd judge that following them in 80 to 90% cases is more then enough.

 If the above statement is true it means that there's up to 1 in 5